Does Bergamot Lower Cholesterol?

 Andrew Weil, M.D. | August 24, 2018

-Bergamot is a bitter citrus fruit (Citrus Bergamia) native to the Calabria region of Italy.
+Bergamot is a bitter citrus fruit (Citrus bergamia) native to the Calabria region of Italy.
 It is what gives Earl Grey tea its distinctive taste.
 The fruit looks like a yellowish orange and tastes more like a lemon.
 It is cultivated mainly for an essential oil from the colored peel that is used to scent foods, cosmetic products, and perfumes.

 Four recent human studies have suggested that thanks to the flavonoids (plant-based antioxidants) it contains, bergamot extract can help reduce high cholesterol.
 The effect may be enough to enable people taking a statin to lower their dose without reducing the drug’s effectiveness.
 The concentrated extract used in the studies was in capsule or tablet form.
 One study published in 2013 showed that cholesterol dropped significantly among 77 patients who took 1,000 mg of bergamot extract daily for one month, enabling them to cut their statin dose in half.
 Bergamot also has been shown to raise HDL (“good”) cholesterol.